 Our mission is to make disciples.
 A disciple is someone who follows his teacher everywhere, in every area of life.
 This mission means that we ourselves learn to follow Jesus as disciples in every area life, and to look more and more like him in all we do.
 And it also means we seek to help those around us do the same.

-- Jesus: It’s all about Jesus and his life, death, and resurrection are of first importance in our lives and our church (1 Cor 15:1-5).
+- Disciples: It’s all about Jesus and his life, death, and resurrection are of first importance in our lives and our church (1 Cor 15:1-5).
 Our passion is to see people know Jesus and follow Jesus as disciples.
-Read more on "What is the Gospel?" if this is new to you.

 - Family: Jesus calls us not just to follow him alone, but together with other disciples of Jesus.
 We are the “household” or family of God together and we encourage, support, and strengthen one another.

-- Mission: Jesus was sent on a mission and now he sends us on a mission (John 20:21).
+- Witnesses: Jesus was sent on a mission and now he sends us on a mission (John 20:21) as his witnesses (Acts 1).
 Together we introduce others to Jesus by declaring the message of Jesus and then living lives that demonstrate his power.